ytbryan/android-sms-gateway/README.md

 Android SMS Gateway Application
 ===============

+This is an attempt to rebuild the simple app that translate Firebase's GCM event into SMS messages on an android.

+This repo is a fork of Anjlab's [android sms gateway](https://github.com/anjlab/android-sms-gateway)

+# Contact

+ytbryan@gmail.com

+---

+OLD README

 This is a simple and small application that translates Google Cloud Messaging (GCM) events into outgoing SMS messages on your phone.

 Getting Started